mathhobbit/EditCalculateAndChart/README.md

 set JAVA_HOME=localtion_of_your_jdk

-Finally, you can build it as follows.

-Change your directory to
+Finally, change your directory to

 EditCalculateAndChart/build/bin